BEWARE OF CLAD OVER ROOFS

 What is a Clad over?

 A Clad over roof is often sold as a conservatory roof improvement for thermal reasons.
 It can take many forms but never involves removing the old structure.
 This is not good practice because conservatory roofs are only engineered for their original purpose.
-There are four different types of Clad over
+There are three different types of Clad over

 1. Internal Clad over: Adding an internal layer of insulation usually by attaching batons to the internal bars, packing with insulation and boarding over with plasterboard.